Agriculture

 • SELF-STUDYPurchase a manual on-line at the UW PAT Store.
 Each person being trained must purchase a manual.
 You then study the manual; when you are ready, contact the Extension office to schedule a date and time to take the test.
 You must get a 70% passing grade with this option.
 Manuals must be purchased on-line from the PAT Store.

 • ON-LINE TRAININGPurchase a manual on-line at the UW PAT Store.
 This online training can take the place of in-person training.
 From time of starting you will have 14 days to complete the training.
 Please keep the email with link to get back to the training if you leave it.
-Online training can be taken at any time.
+Online training can be taken at any time and takes approximately 3 hours to complete.
 You will have access to training for 120 days of registration.
 Once you have completed the training you will receive a Completion Receipt that you must show to the test proctor to be coded as attending a training.
 Register For Online Training https://patstore.wisc.edu/secure/browse_cat.asp?category_id=30

 Remember … After completing the on-line training or self-study, you must TEST IN-PERSON at the Door County Extension office.
 You must call ahead to schedule a time to take the test!
 920-746-2260.
 With a passing grade, you will receive a 5-year certification.